Orkney child abuse scandal: Victim lawsuit

+In March 1996 the families involved in the case accepted an apology from Orkney Islands Council, and they received compensation £10,000 for each child and £5,000 for each parent involved.
+However, the W children did not receive an apology or compensation.
+Esther W said "I just felt like we were very much an aside, as opposed to the people who were at the centre of it."

+In September 2006 it was announced that one person, who had been 8 years old when she was taken into care by social workers in November 1990, intended to sue the council.
+She said that she had been the victim of a "witch hunt" by overzealous social workers determined to break up her family.
+She said that the interview techniques used at the time were designed to break the children down, and that she was bribed with sweets to tell social workers what they wanted to hear.
+In February 2008 it was reported that she would receive legal aid to sue the council.
+In 2012, it was identified that the case was to be brought about by May Willsher, who also said she was sexually abused as a foster child.
+However, as of 2024, no further information has been provided regarding the details of this lawsuit.

 Media

-In 1992, an episode of the TV show Rumpole of the Bailey dealt with the Satanic Abuse hysteria.
-Called 'Rumpole and the Children of the Devil', it dealt with a panic over children, including leading questioning of them, wild accusations and taking of the children into care.
+In 1992, an episode of the television show Rumpole of the Bailey dealt with the Satanic Abuse hysteria.
+Called "Rumpole and the Children of the Devil", it dealt with a panic over children, including leading questioning of them, wild accusations, and taking of the children into care.
 It was inspired by the Orkney case, and earlier cases.

 On 22 August 2006 a documentary on the case titled Accused produced by Blast!
 Films was transmitted by BBC2.
-The programme included dramatic reconstructions of some of the interviews conducted with the children by social workers, and allowed participants in the affair - including the children - to speak for themselves.
+The programme included dramatic reconstructions of some of the interviews conducted with the children by social workers, and allowed participants in the affair—including the children—to speak for themselves.